mjy2357/6000E_biomedical_chatbot/README.md

 # 2. Prepare data

 Firstly, filter out data in biomedical domain.
-(Since the original data file is too huge to upload, we directly uplaod the filtered subset 03_med.json)
+(Since the original data file is too huge to upload, we directly uplaod the filtered subset 03_med.json and **you can skip this step** in fact)

 ```bash
 python clean.py